Updated on 09.05.2023.

 7. Book Fountain, Rome

 Fontana dei Libri (The Fountain of Books) was designed by a young architect Pietro Lombardi and built in 1927.
-It’s one of the most wonderful fountains of Rome, but also the one that can be easily missed.
+It’s one of the most beautiful fountains of Rome, but also the one that can be easily missed.

 Address: Via degli Staderari, 00186 Roma, Italy